 Bookings: The lecture is free, but booking is essential.
 Please click here.

-f) Monday, 20th August: Igniting stars with super intense lasers, 10:00am, La Trobe University, Bendigo Campus
+g) Monday, 20th August: Igniting stars with super intense lasers, 9:30am, La Trobe University, Bendigo Campus

 La Trobe University is organising a Science Day featuring activities and talks.
-The program starts at 10:00am.
-Dr Ceri Brenner from the UK, the AIP Women in Physics lecturer for 2018 will speak on her work with lasers.
+The program includes Robot Rule workshops (1 hour) at 9:30am, 11:00am and 2:00pm, a Lasertag workshop (2 hour) at 9:30am and a lecture at 12:30pm by Dr Ceri Brenner from the UK, the AIP Women in Physics lecturer for 2018 will speak on her work with lasers.

-This Open day is for studenst interested in careers in the Medical Radiations professions of Medical Imaging, Radiation Therapy and Nuclear Medecine.
+This Open day is for students interested in careers in the Medical Radiations professions of Medical Imaging, Radiation Therapy and Nuclear Medicine.
 Staff will conduct tours of these departments and provide career and professional information.
 University course providers will also be in attendance.
 This is a great opportunity to see the latest in high-tech modern medicine.
 Parents and teachers are most welcome.

 Time: 10:00am to 2:00pm

 Venue: Peter MacCallum Cancer Centre within the VCCC building at 305 Grattan St Melbourne